selfdriven-foundation/selfdriven-institute/docs/pages/research-areas-of-focus-universal-basic-services-exploratory-paper.md

 description: "selfdriven Institute — research into Universal Basic Services."
 ---

-# Enabling Universal Basic Services through Self-Driven Network Interfaces
+# Enabling Universal Basic Services using the selfdriven Network Interfaces

 ## 1. Introduction

 Universal Basic Services (UBS) — covering foundational services such as shelter, energy, food, water, power, connectivity and spaces — are increasingly seen as a pillar for resilient, equitable communities.

 According to the [selfdriven Institute](https://www.selfdriven.institute/research/areas-of-focus/universal-basic-services/), UBS includes:

-> “Spaces • Buildings (Housing, Shelter), Energy, Organic Food, Water, In-Organic Power (Electricity), Connectivity (Internet).”
+“Spaces; Buildings (Housing, Shelter), Energy; Organic Food, Water, In-Organic Power (Electricity), Connectivity (Internet).”

-Meanwhile, the [selfdriven Network](https://www.selfdriven.network/) offers a suite of **Interfaces** — *built for self-driven communities and organisations* — including Human & Social, SSI, AI, Entity & Attachment, On-Chain and Infra.
+Meanwhile, the [selfdriven Network](https://www.selfdriven.network/) offers a suite of **Interfaces** — *built for self-driven communities and organisations* — including Human, Social, SSI, AI, Entity, Attachment, On-Chain and Infra.

-This paper argues that these Interfaces provide an architectural and operational substrate through which UBS can be more effectively organised, governed, delivered and scaled in community contexts.
+This paper explores the idea that these Interfaces provide an architectural and operational substrate through which UBS can be more effectively organised, governed, delivered and scaled in community contexts.

 ---